What is cancer pain?

 Cancer pain has different causes and there are different types.
 It can be dull, aching, sharp or the sensation of burning.
 There are different levels too, it can be constant, intermittent, mild, moderate or severe.
 How much pain is felt depends on the type of cancer, how advanced the cancer is, where it is situated and how tolerant a person is to pain.
 Cancer pain can be acute or chronic.

-Acute cancer pain – this is due to the damage caused by injury, such as having an operation and does not last long.
+This is due to the damage caused by injury, such as having an operation and does not last long.
 The pain disappears as the wound heals post-operation.

-Chronic cancer pain – this occurs due to changes to the nerves.
+This occurs due to changes to the nerves.
 The cancer may press on the nerves, or the tumour may produce chemicals.
 Chronic pain continues long after the injury or treatment is over and can be quite severe.
 It may exist all of the time.